byu-dml/d3m-experimenter/README.md

 # Contributing

+#### Development Mode

 When developing, always have the `MODE` environment variable set to `development` to interact with the development mongodb instance instead of the production one.
 The easiest thing to do is change the value for `MODE` inside your `.env` file.

+#### Random Numbers

+For reproducibility, when using random numbers in the repo, use the `random_seed` variable importable from `experimenter.config` to seed your random number generator.
+If you are using the native `random` python package, you can import `random` from `experimenter.config`.
+It is a version of the `random` package that's already been seeded with the repo's shared seed.
+If you want the tests to run deterministically, supply an environment variable called `SEED` with the same value each time.
+The repo will then use that value as it's common random seed.